How to integrate fonts on WordPress?

 2.2.4.
 The style sheet

-The style sheet also allows you to change the font colors.
+The style sheet also lets you change font colors.
 But to use it, make sure you create a child theme and a new stylesheet if your theme is a default theme.

-As for the font size, you can also change it with these different methods.
-Be careful though, because if your paragraphs differ too much in size, they will look inconsistent and difficult to read
+As for font size, you can also modify it using these different methods.
+Take care, however, because if your paragraphs differ too much in size, they will look inconsistent and difficult to read.

-For colors, if the combination makes it difficult to access, you will receive a warning from WordPress.
-Also note that if the colors are too much, your site will not look really professional, which will certainly disappoint your visitors.
+For colors, if the combination makes access difficult, you’ll receive a warning from WordPress.
+Also note that if the colors are too much, your site won’t look truly professional, which will certainly disappoint your visitors.

-Speaking of ”pleasing your visitors”, I will show you in the next chapter how to choose the right fonts to integrate on your WordPress site.
+Speaking of “pleasing your visitors”, in the next chapter I’ll show you how to choose the right fonts to integrate into your WordPress site.

 Chapter 3.
-Best practices for finding good fonts
+Best practices for finding the right fonts

-It is good to customize your fonts.
-But it’s even better to choose and apply the right fonts
+It’s good to customize your fonts.
+But it’s even better to choose and apply the right fonts.

-As I said above, fonts are the showcase of your theme.
-They reflect in one way or another the image of your website.
+As I said earlier, fonts are the showcase of your theme.
+In one way or another, they reflect the image of your website.

 3.1.
 Things to consider when choosing your fonts

-The first thing is to choose according to the image you want to give to your site or your brand.
-You should also focus on:
+The first thing is to choose fonts according to the image you want to give your site or brand.
+You should also focus on :

-• Readability if the font is not very visible or illegible, the interface of your site will be unpleasant and visitors will also get tired of reading you because of the bad choice of font.
+• Legibility: If the font is poorly visible or illegible, your site’s interface will look unpleasant, and visitors will also tire of reading you because of the wrong choice of font.

-• Line spacing and spacing between characters spacing: It is common knowledge that the internet flow is now held by smartphones.
-Imagine reading a blog post with characters that are hard to discern on your smartphone
+• Line spacing and spacing between characters: It’s common knowledge that the internet stream is now owned by smartphones.
+Imagine reading a blog post with characters that are hard to make out on your smartphone.

 It’s also important to get the font mix right.
-You can choose fonts from the same family or pick the ones that interest you
+You can opt for fonts from the same family, or pick and choose those that interest you.

-So know how to make the right combination to not weigh down your theme or miss your customization.
+So make sure you get the right combination so as not to weigh down your theme or mess up your customization.
 There are also several online tools like Fontjoy or Fontpair to help you create the perfect combination.

 3.2.
 Tips for choosing

-It is not very easy to make the right choice that can both please you, your visitors and make your WordPress ”beautiful” as the English would say
+It’s not easy to make the right choice that will please you, your visitors and make your WordPress “beautiful”.

 • Choose the most popular fonts from font banks.
-They are used by a large number of people, so they are familiar to Internet users.
+They’re used by a large number of people, so they’re familiar to web users.

-• Visit your competitor’s sites and see what they have to offer in order to better respond.
+• Visit your competitors’ sites and see what they have to offer, so you can respond better.

-Take the time to experiment with your choices before applying them to your site.
-Also, avoid queuing up variations of fonts you don’t use or hosting fonts you don’t use on your site
+Take the trouble to experiment with your choices before applying them to your site.
+Avoid queuing font variations you don’t use, or hosting fonts you don’t use on your site.

 Also make sure that the fonts you use are properly queued.